What Happens When You Contact 988 About Suicide?

 No matter how you access 988, the goal is to help ease your stress and give you tools to make healthy choices.

-988 isn’t just for suicide concerns.
-It’s also a resource for anyone who is going through a crisis related to substance use or mental health, and anyone worried about a loved one who may need support.
+In addition to suicide prevention, 988 is a resource for people who are going through a mental health or emotional crisis, and for anyone worried about a loved one who may need support.

-Any time you reach out to 988, your calls, texts and chats will be confidential.
-This means that your information will not be shared without your consent unless your or someone else’s safety is in immediate danger.
+Any time you reach out to 988, your calls, texts and chats are confidential.
+This means that your information won't be shared without your consent unless your or someone else’s safety is in immediate danger.

 Your chats with 988 are secured with the same data protection standards that major financial institutions use.
 Anything you type to a counselor is encrypted from your computer to theirs.